 These “troughs” are the new standard for fume hoods, but most older hoods don’t come with this feature.
 However, additional spill containment products can be purchased for older hoods.

-Although fume hoods are essential, they cannot protect against every laboratory hazard.
-Extremely dangerous work will require specifically-designed equipment.
-Regardless, fume hoods are an indispensable piece of equipment.
+While fume hoods are crucial, they cannot protect against every laboratory hazard.
+Extremely hazardous tasks require specially designed equipment.
+Nevertheless, fume hoods remain indispensable in any laboratory setting.